ajimoti/roles-and-permissions-documentation/docs/intro.md

 // Check if the user has multiple permissions
 $user->holds(Permission::DeleteTransactions, Permission::BlockUsers);
 ```
-The example above explains how to assign roles, and permissions to a `User` model after importing the package on the model.

 ### Pivot table (many to many relationship)
 This demonstrates how to use the package on a `many to many` relationship.